julien6387/supvisors/docs/dashboard.rst

 The table lists all the programs belonging to the application, and it shows:

     * the 'synthetic' state of the process (refer to this note for details about the synthesis),
-    * the address where it runs, if appropriate,
+    * the node where it runs, if appropriate,
     * the description (from Supervisor),
     * the loading declared for the process in the rules file,
     * the CPU usage of the process during the last period (only if the process is ``RUNNING``),